lsst-sqre/sqr-011/index.rst

 documentation, either with peers or a Technical Control Team for controlled documents.

-Traditionally, many organization create participation barriers to their communication platforms through the complexity of systems that publish to the web or elsewhere.
+Traditionally, many organizations create participation barriers to their communication platforms through the complexity of systems that publish to the web or elsewhere.
 As the maintainer and developer of DM's communication platforms, SQuaRE is committed to making our